-Welcome to the turbulent world of adolescence, when hormones, social pressures, and emotional growth collide, leading to a rollercoaster of emotions and behaviors.
+Welcome to the turbulent world of adolescence, when hormones, peer pressure, social pressures, physical changes, and emotional growth collide, leading to significant changes in emotions and behaviors.

-When their teen reaches adolescence, parents have to endure moments of uncertainty that can feel like walking through a dense forest.
-Red flags, however, can serve as our compass, guiding us toward early intervention and even professional help if necessary.
+Even though dealing with teenage years may feel like walking through a dense forest, red flags can serve as our compass, guiding us toward early intervention and even professional help if necessary.

-Here are some major warning signs that may indicate a problem in a teen.
+Here are some major red flags that may indicate problems in a teen.

 - Drop in academic performance